-The second channel of interest concerns gender differences in preferences for additional feedback.
-Persisting on a career path naturally involves exposure to additional feedback on one's performance, while quitting does not - a feature that is captured by the Baseline treatment.
-If women avoid exposure to ego-relevant feedback, or if men seek it, this could thus help explain the gender gap in persistence.
-To explore this hypothesis, the design includes one treatment arm where subjects receive additional feedback (i.e., they learn if they really passed or failed the first IQ test) regardless of whether they continue or quit.
-Comparing behavior in this AlwaysInfo treatment with the Baseline therefore allows us to explore to what extent the gender gap in persistence is attributable to feedback avoidance and feedback seeking.
+The second mechanism I explore concerns gender differences in preferences for additional feedback.
+One natural feature of the Baseline treatment is that persisting involves exposure to additional feedback, while quitting does not.
+If women dislike being exposed to ego-relevant feedback, or if men enjoy getting additional feedback, this could help explain the gender gap in persistence.
+Note that this additional feedback is not valuable for decision making in the experiment, as subjects can only learn if they passed the first IQ test after deciding between continuing and quitting; But men and women may derive a different consumption value from this additional feedback (e.g., see Köszegi (2006) and Karlsson et al. (2009) for anticipatory utility models).
+To explore this idea, the design includes one treatment where subjects receive additional feedback (i.e., they learn if they really passed or failed the first IQ test) regardless of whether they continue or quit.
+Other than that, all features of this AlwaysInfo treatment and the Baseline are identical.
 A between-design is used, i.e., all subjects participate in either the Baseline or the AlwaysInfo treatment.
+Comparing behavior between these two treatments then allows us to assess to what extent the gender gap in persistence is attributable to feedback avoidance and feedback seeking.

-I find suggestive evidence that gender differences in information avoidance account for almost 30% of the gender gap in persistence.
+I find suggestive evidence that gender differences in feedback avoidance account for almost 30% of the gender gap in persistence.
 Directionally, this is driven both by men who continue in order to receive additional feedback, and by women who quit in order to avoid additional feedback.
-These estimates of the AlwaysInfo treatment effect control for gender differences in confidence.